 Under the INSAT-3 programme, a new Geostationary Meteorological Satellite is being designed.
-It will have an advanced imager with six channels and a Nineteen channel Sounder for derivation of atmospheric temperature and moisture profiles.
-Imager will provide 1km resolution imagery in Visible band and 4km resolution in IR bands.
+It will have an advanced imager with six channels and a Nineteen channel sounder for derivation of atmospheric temperature and moisture profiles.
+It will provide 1 km resolution imagery in Visible band, 4 km resolution in IR band and 8 km in water vapour channel.
 This new satellite is scheduled for launch in 2003-2004 time frame and will provide much improved capabilities to the users of meteorological data from satellites.